Anurag-Kacholiya/File-Reversal/Readme.md

 3) End region (end_index + 1 → EOF) – Verify reversed content matches corresponding end segment from input.

 **In permissions function :**
-1) checks all permissions i.e. for user, group and other for oldFile, newFile and directory(which ever it is called for).
+1) checks all permissions i.e. for user, group and other for newFile, oldFile and directory(which ever it is called for).
 2) stores value in a vector<bool> of size 9 and returns it.
 ______________________________________________________________